A go open-source engine powered by rust

 - Idiomatic Rust API – ergonomic types (

-) with zero-cost abstractions. - Pluggable rulesets – Japanese (default) & Chinese rules behind feature-flags.
+Coord,State,Move) with zero-cost abstractions. - Pluggable rulesets – Japanese (default) & Chinese rules behind feature-flags.

 - Bit-board core – fast group detection, incremental Zobrist hashing, no

-by default. - SGF I/O – read/write SGF v4 files (optional).
+unsafeby default. - SGF I/O – read/write SGF v4 files (optional).

 - no-std support – opt-in via

-. - Criterion benches & ≥ 80 % coverage baked into CI pipeline.
+--no-default-features. - Criterion benches & ≥ 80 % coverage baked into CI pipeline.

 Installation (to be planned)